 These exercises are particularly good for those with shoulder instability or past dislocations.
 Please note: If you have had a recent dislocation, consult your Physical Therapist before performing this exercise.

 Once you are able to demonstrate good control with these exercises, exercises F & G can also be progressed into a standing position or on the wall.
-These are demonstrated in the Cuff Clock exercise and the Cuff on the wall exercise in the ‘Balanced Shoulder’ article by Tanya Anne Mackenzie on The Climbing Doctor blog that can be found below:
+These are demonstrated in the Cuff Clock exercise and the Cuff on the wall exercise in the ‘Balanced Shoulder’ article by Tanya Anne Mackenzie on The Climbing Doctor blog.

 3. Remember to use the lower body whenever possible.